 Residents of Kofinou Reception Centre are provided with leaflets on various topics, such as the Centre’s standard operation procedure, medical coverage rights, volunteer services, vital information about Cyprus and services in the community, and information on COVID-19.

 Regarding Limnes, and according to the EUAA, an information leaflet on the daily operations of the Limnes accommodation centre was made available.

 There is no leaflet/information booklet available at the District Welfare offices and District Labour Offices concerning the access of asylum seekers to material assistance and employment.
-Information concerning employment can be found on the site of the Labour Department of the Ministry of Labour and Social Insurance.
+Information concerning employment can be found on the site of the Labour Department.